larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 - the nervous system has a [[Bottom Up vs Top Down]] dual nature:
-  - reflexive system - unconscious actions, such as walking, that are controlled by the nervious system processing sensory information, i.e. bottom-up
+  - reflexive system - unconscious actions, such as walking, that are controlled by the nervous system processing sensory information, i.e. bottom-up
   - reactive system - deliberate actions, such as catching a ball, that are directed by our thoughts and perceptions, i.e. top-down